Chackoya/Final_version_Web_Monitoring/README.md

 - Folder `videos_obtained_simulation`, where the recordings of the runs are stored.
 - Text file `requirements.txt` with the libs required.
 - XML FILE `param.xml` with some configurations for the script.
-- Folder `dist`: inside you can find the executable to run the script (without requirements).

 ## How to run the project and install: